Home » Business Email Signature File Best Practices

 DON’T use formatting in your sig file (or your business emails).

-This includes ASCII formatting, font colors, and bolding or including graphic files in place of a plain text signature.
+This includes ASCII formatting, font colors, and bolding or graphic files instead of a plain text signature.
 Unless properly created, graphic files may be displayed as attachments.
-In addition, formatting can flag your email as potential spam landing it in the recipient’s trash box.
+In addition, formatting can flag your email as potentially spam, landing it in the recipient’s trash box.

 Capitalize your name formally: John A. Smith, John Smith, John.
 Not typing your name formally with proper capitalization can show a lack of education and business savvy.

-DON’T start using your sig file until you have verified, reviewed and double-checked that all the information is correct.
+DON’T start using your sig file until you have verified, reviewed, and double-checked all the information.

 Sigs with errors lend to the perception that you lack attention to detail.
-Check your spelling and any links that are included.
+Check your spelling and any included links.

 DO align your sig’s text with spaces and not tabbing.

-Tabs and spaces are displayed differently on different machines, which can make your layout look yucky.
-Keep your sig file to 70 characters or less in width to try and avoid line wrapping.
+Tabs and spaces are displayed differently on different machines, making your layout look yucky.
+To avoid line wrapping, keep your sig file to 70 characters or less in width.

-DO make sure that your signature file has the basic info folks need to contact you.
+DO ensure your signature file has the essential info folks need to contact you.

-The only instance where you would want to include your primary email address in your signature file is if you are using a different or secondary email address to send the email in question.
+You should only include your primary email address in your signature file if you use a different or secondary email address to send the email in question.

-DO setup your email program to automatically append your signature file.
+DO set up your email program to append your signature file automatically.

-Make sure to include your sign-off so that you do not have to type your name with every email.
+Ensure you include your sign-off so you do not have to type your name with every email.
 So, for example, you can have:

 Thank you,